anthonybartczak/arma3-loadout-system/README.md

 ![](https://i.imgur.com/4sBQCBV.png)

-2. Create and apply your loadout via ACE Arsenal.
+2. Set your unit control to Player.
+Create and apply your loadout via ACE Arsenal.

 3. Enter developer console (ctrl + d), paste in the code below and execute.